Managing invoices when starting out: how to simplify the management of payments and invoices for a startup business

 3. Choosing the right tool to edit and send your invoices

 There are several ways to create and send invoices.
 In the past, many entrepreneurs used Excel spreadsheets to write their invoices.
 Although it may seem simple, it is not the most reliable solution in the long term, especially for managing a large number of invoices.
-Professional invoicing software will not only allow you to create invoices quickly, but also to track them, send them by email, and manage your payments more efficiently.

 4. Managing unpaid invoices: how to react?